ssomers/Bron-Kerbosch/README.md

 - In the same first iteration, we store the set of excluded vertices as an array of booleans, because as a regular set it ends up being huge, and most of the time the set we intersect with (the set of neighbours of some vertex) will be smaller, so all that matters is lookup speed.
+- Or even better, in Ver3 algorithms, we don't need to maintain or use the set of excluded vertices at all, because the degeneracy calculation already provides the set of excluded neighbours.

 These are all single-threaded implementations (using only one CPU core).